This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 For more detail on cooking eggs, see How to Boil Eggs Perfectly Every Time.

-• Peel the eggs and slice them in half, from tip to bottom.
+• Peel & cut eggs: Peel the eggs and slice them in half, from tip to bottom.

-• Remove the yolks using a teaspoon, and mash them with a fork.
+• Make filling: Remove the yolks using a teaspoon, and mash them with a fork.
 Add the mayonnaise, mustard, season with salt and pepper.
 Mix well until mixture is smooth.

-• When you have boiled the eggs, place them in a bowl of cold water.
+• After you boil the eggs, place them in a bowl of cold water.
 This will make them easier to handle and the shell will be much easier to remove.

-• I like to use a piping bag to place the filling in the eggs.
-You can also place the mixture in a ziplock bag and cut the corner off or simply spoon the mixture in.
+• I like to use a piping bag to place the yolk mixture in the eggs.
+You can also place the mixture in a ziplock bag and cut the corner off or simply spoon the mixture in using a tablespoon.

 Your email address will not be published.
 Required fields are marked *